This post may contain affiliate links. Read our disclosure policy here.

 - Aunt Jemima’s Pancake mix: this has all the dry ingredients already in it.

 - Milk: use dairy or dairy-free milk to make pancakes.
-Using water is not recommended unless it’s the “complete” mix.
+Using water is not recommended unless it’s the “complete” mix, the one I use in my recipe for protein pancakes with protein powder.

 - Egg: the binding ingredient for the batter.
 Using an egg substitute for pancakes will change the taste and texture.